AhmedYu/-ToDoListApp/README.md

 # -ToDoListApp
 this app lets you create a list and put them check marks when you complete the list.
 ### Technologies used:

-1. UITableView and it's delegate methods
+* UITableView and it's delegate methods
-2.CoreData to persist data after the app is terminated or closed
+* CoreData to persist data after the app is terminated or closed
-3. UIKIt
-* Item 1
-* Item 2
-  * Item 2a
-  * Item 2b
+*  UIKIt